 How do memory, symbol, and pattern affect the reading of literature?
 How does the recognition of patterns make it easier to read complicated literature?
-Discuss how your appreciation of your summer reading novel was enhanced by understanding symbol or pattern.
+Discuss a time when your appreciation of a literary work was enhanced by understanding symbol or pattern.

 Analysis: Compare chapter 20 :How to Read Literature Like a Professor-“…So Does Season” to part four (chapter 1) of The Fountainhead.